antonlazurko/Calendar_React/README.md

 # Calendar

-Calendar - meeting scheduler application for one meeting room.
+Calendar - meeting schedule application for one meeting room.

 ## Description

-Calendar have two screens: “Calendar” screen and “Create event” modal-screen;
+Calendar have three screens: "Authorisation" screen, “Calendar” screen and “Create event” modal-screen;

+### “Authorisation” screen

+Screen where you can autorized your user.
+When you choose user and click button "Authorize" you will be automaticly rederct to "Calendar" screen.

 ### “Calendar” screen